HJS-HJS/quasi-static-push/README.md

-# quasi-static-push
+# quasi-static-push-grasp-simulation
-Quasi-static pushing simulator
+Quasi-static pushing and grasping simulator

 - This repository is no longer maintained.
 - The simulation has been migrated from Python to C++.